Columba: Scotland

 He was also very energetic in his work as a missionary, and, in addition to founding several churches in the Hebrides, he worked to turn his monastery at Iona into a school for missionaries.
 He was a renowned man of letters, having written several hymns and being credited with having transcribed 300 books.
 One of the few, if not the only, times he left Scotland was towards the end of his life, when he returned to Ireland to found the monastery at Durrow.

 According to traditional sources, Columba died in Iona on Sunday, 9 June 597, and was buried by his monks in the abbey he created.
 However, Dr. Daniel P. Mc Carthy disputes this and assigns a date of 593 to Columba's death.
-The Annals record the first raid made upon Iona in 795, with further raids occurring in 802, 806 and 825.
+The Annals record the first Viking raid made upon Iona in A.D.
+795, with further raids occurring in 802, 806 and 825.
 Columba's relics were finally removed in 849 and divided between Scotland and Ireland.